 What we call "the Goshen Core" (sometimes called "general education" at other schools) is the set of courses and requirements that apply to all students no matter what major they choose.
 A Bachelor's Degree at Goshen consists of 120 credit hours.
 For most students, the Goshen Core curriculum is 38 credit hours.
 See goshen.edu/core/ for more detailed information about the Core for traditional programs.
-For the Goshen Core in non-traditional programs, see details in Office of Graduate and Continuing Studies section of this catalog or its website.
+For the Goshen Core in non-traditional programs, see details in the Adult and Graduate Programs section of this catalog or its website.